 “Yes, Commander.”
 Patrick’s voice was notably lower in pitch and his eyes cast downward.

 “Has she…” Patrick hesitated over the comm line.
 He knew that Patrick’s faith in Gaia had wavered as of late.
-Many of his soldier’s faith had wavered.
-Inaction was a plague that could spread quickly and three years of planning was a long time.
+Many of his soldiers’ faith had wavered.
+Inaction was a plague that could spread quickly, and six years of planning was a long time.

-Roderick smiled, showing his ancient yellowed teeth.
-“Of course Patrick.
+Roderick smiled, showing his ancient, yellowed teeth.
+“Of course, Patrick.
 It was the Great Mother who devised this plan.
 She gave me a powerful vision that showed me the city of Langeles on fire.
 She whispered that other cities would come for salvage after the fire.
-And then,” excitement washed over Roderick’s anticipation, “Then, we will destroy them as well.
-Mother Gaia has brought us Rocky and Miss so that we could carry out the plan.
+And then,” excitement washed over Roderick’s anticipation, “then, we will destroy them as well.
+Mother Gaia has brought us Rocky and Miss so we could carry out the plan.
 Have faith, Patrick.
 We cannot lose this day.
 Today is the first of many victories.”

 It was true that the plan had come to him in a vision that the mother had spoken to him.
-The timing of Miss and Rocky joining the cause was perfect, but even Roderick’s faith had been shaken at Saud and his own impatience was bubbling up to the surface.
+The timing of Miss and Rocky joining the cause was perfect, but even Roderick’s faith had been tested at Saud.
 They needed a victory to restore the faith of his people.

 “AI, confirm?” said Roderick.

 “Sir, I confirm the primary shield system surrounding Langeles has fallen.
-Secondary shields surrounding their security buildings and storm shelters have been activated.”
+Secondary shields surrounding their security buildings and storm shelters are active.”